microjess/project2/README.md

 SO THAT users can find and use the e-commerce application
 ```
 # User Instructions:
-TBD- step by step with screenshots
+TBD- step by step with screenshots<br>
+WHEN A USER ...<br>
+THEN THEY CAN ...

 # Created Using:
 <ul><li>Node.js, Express,js</li>